tiendc/gofn/README.md

 #### MapValues

-Returns a slice of values of a map.
+Gets all values of a map.

 ```go
 MapValues(map[int]int{1: 11, 2: 22, 3: 22}) // []int{11, 22, 22} (note: values may be in different order)